johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-18-docusaurus-meta-tags-and-google-discover/index.md

 Now we understand what we want (an extra meta tag on all our pages), how do we apply this to Docusaurus?

 Well, it's remarkably simple.
-There's an optional [`metadatas`](https://docusaurus.io/docs/api/themes/configuration#metadatas) property in `docusaurus.config.js`.
-This property allows you to configure additional html metadatas (and override existing ones).
+There's an optional [`metadata`](https://docusaurus.io/docs/api/themes/configuration#metadata) property in `docusaurus.config.js`.
+This property allows you to configure additional html metadata (and override existing ones).
 The property is an array of `Metadata`, each entry of which will be directly passed to the `<meta />` tag.

 So in our case we'd want to pass an object with `name: 'robots'` and `content: 'max-image-preview:large'` to render our desired meta tag.
 Which looks like this: